Mail-in and Absentee Ballot

 2. If you don't surrender your ballot and return envelope, you can only vote by provisional ballot at your polling place.
 Your county election board will then verify that you did not vote by mail before counting your provisional ballot.

-You can track the status of your ballot on PA Voter Services.
-If you provided your email address to your county election office at the time you registered to vote or applied for a ballot, you will receive an email notification when your returned ballot is recorded.
+You can track the status of your ballot online.
+If you provide your email address to your county election office at the time you register to vote or apply for a mail ballot, you may receive an email notification when your returned ballot is received, as well as information about your ballot status, depending on county practices.
+You can call your county elections office for more information.

 The smaller secrecy envelope is intended to protect the anonymity of your vote.
 After you fill out your ballot, you must place it in the secrecy envelope and seal it.